-As a State agency, Louisiana Tech University is bound by certain State and Federal regulations and laws.
+As a State agency, Louisiana Tech University is bound by the State Purchasing Card Policy, State Statutes, State Executive Orders, PPM49, and Federal regulations and laws.
 To ensure compliance with these requirements, cardholders must adhere to the guidelines outlined in the application and cardholder agreement.
 The policies in the application and agreement, as well as any revisions by the Purchasing Department, pertaining to the program must be followed when using the Purchasing Card.

 - Cycle - The period of time between billings.
 For example, the State of Louisiana P-Card